-The purpose of this program is to send a message of warm wishes to refugee and asylum seeker children sent to Nauru by Australian authorities, or to children living in community detention arrangements in Australia.
-Children living in detention do not have the same opportunities as other children to communicate, socialise and learn from people in their community.
-Day to day life can be monotonous, and children feel and reproduce the stress, anxiety and depression of the adults living around them.
+The purpose of this program is to send a message of support and friendship to refugee and asylum seeker children sent to Nauru by the Australian Government.
+Children living in detention do not have the same opportunities as other children to communicate, socialise and learn.
+Their circumstances are poor, limited and oppressive.
+Children feel and reproduce the stress, anxiety and depression of the adults living around them.

-Children on Nauru may choose to reply to your letter so please include your postal address or an email address if you would like to.
-If you receive a reply from your letter please let us know by emailing email@example.com.
+Children on Nauru may wish to reply to your letter, so please include your postal address and/or an email address on each letter (not just on your envelope).
+If you receive a reply, please let us know by emailing firstname.lastname@example.org.
+We would love to hear about this connection.

 Letter Writing Guide